Company products

 Expression match

-The Company products filter value is modelled as an expression containing a set of instructions.
+When using this search mode, the Company products filter value is modelled as an expression containing a set of instructions.

 Syntax of an expression